Rampage (Marvel Comics)

 Stuart Clarke is a fictional character appearing in American comic books published by Marvel Comics.
 The character is depicted as an ex-supervillain who first fought as Rampage against the short-lived Champions team.
 He is an ally of the Punisher, replacing Microchip.

+Eric André portrays the character in the Marvel Cinematic Universe Disney+ series Ironheart (2025).

+Publication history

-He first appeared in The Champions #5 (April 1976).
+He first appeared in The Champions #5 (April 1976) and was created by Jenny Blake Isabella, Don Heck and John Tartag.